val-h/mercator/README.md

 ## Live deployment of the project
-After my Mercator is finished, I will deploy the app(probably on Heroku) and configure it appropriately to serve static amd media(with *Cloudinary*) files, working with postgres, security and also experimenting with scalability(most likely not needed).
+~~After Mercator is finished, I will deploy the app(probably on Heroku) and configure it appropriately to serve static amd media(with *Cloudinary*) files, working with postgres, security and also experimenting with scalability(most likely not needed).~~

+Just made a connection from GitHub to Heroku for CD(and proud about it).
+The docker container is running and you can browse the website but sadly the db is not configured properly yet, a task for my next update.

 ## Disclamer
 As I develop the project there might be things that require change, removal or perhaps